 Events are characterized by the sensations they encompass.
 And describing events can be very intricate.
 So to limit complexity, we start making descriptions using just eighteen Anaxagorean sensations.

 These privileged sensations are simple, common and unmistakable.
 We name them after the ancient Greek philosopher Anaxagoras of Clazomenae because he started connecting them to European physics.
-To be definite, we say that a sensation is Anaxagorean if it is white, black, red, green, yellow, blue, burning, freezing, warm, cool, left, right, tart, soapy, potable, brackish, savory or sugary.
+To be definite, we say that a sensation is Anaxagorean if it is white, black, red, green, yellow, blue, burning, freezing, warm, cool, tart, soapy, potable, brackish, savory, sugary, on the left-side or on the right.

 EthnoPhysics depends on making binary descriptions of sensory experience.
 And binary analysis reduces all detail and subtlety to just two contrasting possibilities.
 So Anaxagorean sensations appear in opposing pairs.

 Initially, sensations that are complex or ambiguous are not considered in this descriptive scheme, even if they are common and important.
 For example, the colour orange is not unmistakably red or yellow, it is a bit of both.
-It is not perfectly distinct from both red and yellow, so it cannot be included in the set of Anaxagorean sensations.
+It is not perfectly distinct from red and yellow, so it cannot be included in the set of Anaxagorean sensations.

 The theory of EthnoPhysics is built-up from mathematical sets of sensations.
 Arithmetic and algebra are also based on set-theory.
 And the founder of set-theory Georg Cantor says that a set is “a collection into a whole, of definite, well-distinguished objects.”1E.
 Kamke, Theory of Sets, page 1.
 Translated by Frederick Bagemihl.
 Dover Publications, New York, 1950.
 Or in another translation as, “definite and separate objects.”2Georg Cantor, Contributions to the Founding of the Theory of Transfinite Numbers, page 85.
 Translated by Philip E. B. Jourdain.
 The Open Court Publishing Company, La Salle Illinois, 1941.